 If you create a new Public Folder, any public folders created after this one will inherit the permissions of the parent public folder.

 Create dedicated groups of users from your Active Directory (your company directory in Microsoft).
 You will then be able to choose these AD groups in the Keepit configuration when selecting what accounts to back up, making it easy to configure the backup of multiple users at a time.
 This will also bring you more control over what users are being automatically added to the backup.
-For more information, see Selecting users for Exchange and OneDrive backups.
+For more info, see Selecting users for Exchange and OneDrive backups.

 Keepit supports the backup of users in different types of Microsoft 365 groups, including unified groups, security groups, mail-enabled security groups, distribution lists, and dynamic groups (security group type).
-For more information about groups in Microsoft, see: Compare Groups.
+For more info about groups in Microsoft, see: Compare Groups.

 In Microsoft 365, you can create groups by selecting Groups > Active groups in the left navigation pane, and then choosing Add a group.
 For a full guide on how to create groups, see Create a group in Microsoft 365 admin center.